Research Misconduct Policy and Procedures

 I. Notice of Results of Inquiry; Report to Federal Authorities.

 The Provost shall notify the Respondent, the Complainant, and appropriate Dartmouth officials in writing of the decision whether to proceed to an Investigation.
 The notice to the Respondent must include a copy of the Inquiry Report.
 To the extent required by federal regulation, the Provost shall provide notice to federal authorities concerning the Inquiry and the decision whether an Investigation is warranted.
 For example, for PHS-funded research, regulations require that institutions provide ORI with the written finding of the Provost and a copy of the Inquiry Report.
 (Code of Federal Regulations, Vol. 42, Sec.
-93.309)
+93.309) Any report to federal authorities will include a copy of the institutional policies and procedures under which the proceeding was conducted.

 J. Restoration of Respondent's Reputation Where Investigation Is Not Warranted.